Top style tips for Cape Verde

-Avoid paying unexpected baggage fees - use an accurate luggage scale to ensure you keep within the weight allowance.
+- Avoid paying unexpected baggage fees – use an accurate luggage scale to ensure you keep within the weight allowance.
 Don't forget to leave room for souvenirs on the way home!
-Browse the colorful local markets for handicrafts including jewelry, woven baskets and pottery.
+Browse the colourful local markets for handicrafts including jewellery, woven baskets and pottery.
 The local drink Grogue is also a popular buy, but remember any liquids will need to be packed in your hold luggage when you fly home.

-We would suggest that you don't bother with travelers checks as they are not widely accepted.
+- We would suggest that you don't bother with travellers cheques as they are not widely accepted.
 Take instead a combination of Euros and credit cards as the Euro is accepted everywhere.
-However we would recommend changing your Euros into the local currency, Cape Verde Escudos (CVE), at the bank when you arrive as you will get a better rate than in the shops.
+However, we would recommend changing your Euros into the local currency, Cape Verde Escudos (CVE), at the bank when you arrive as you will get a better rate than in the shops.